AmokSolderer/APC/DOC/Frames.md

 ## System 9

-Note that the two parts of the System 9 are not identical as the APC board must be shifted a bit to the right to avoid a metal mounting post of the backbox.
+Note that the two parts of the System 9 frame are not identical as the APC board must be shifted a bit to the right to avoid a metal mounting post of the backbox.

 ![SD slot](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PICS/FrameSys9.JPG)